 I am a regular parkrunner (& the only OSR member of the 250 club, so far …) and volunteer.
 My home run is Basingstoke, so if you are thinking of coming along, drop me a line and I’ll look out for you.

 On my 22nd birthday my housemates and I decided enough was enough.
-Buoyant with the joys of our first graduate jobs and revelling in the new found elation of paycheques we quickly digressed into pizza gorging, midnight cake snaffling, exercise avoidant slobs!
+Buoyant with the joys of our first ‘proper job’ pay cheques we quickly digressed into pizza gorging, midnight cake snaffling, exercise avoidant slobs!
 In a birthday induced drunken stupor we ‘hilariously’ signed up for the 10k Race for Life a mere 3 months away.
 The next morning, along with a ferocious hangover the reality of the challenge hit us.

 A Google search later we were armed with the NHS ‘Couch to 5k’ which definitely applied to our current state.
 With all of us unsure how far 5k actually was we blindly launched ourselves into the training regime, followed by a cider and curry to celebrate our imminent improved fitness.

 The plan started off simple, with a light jog dispersed with recovery walks, this still destroyed our post university bodies, resulting in a sweaty mess.
 But, with time, and a LOT of perseverance, we battled through and when the day of the 10k came we were as prepared as we would ever be.
 I, much to the surprise of everyone, made it round in 52 minutes and had caught the much discussed ‘running bug’ and wanted to find more races.
-Now I have accomplished 4 half marathons, something my pre running self would have sweated over watching, let alone partaking in.
-So as newly appointed Women’s Coach I’d like to get the ladies of OS out there, no matter what speed or distance, just getting a tiny bit more healthy and a little bit more sweaty!
+Now I have completed 100+ parkruns, 8 half marathons, and numerous other crazy challenges with OS Runners.
+I love organising a good social run, especially if there is food involved, so i’d like to encourage everyone out there, no matter what speed or distance, just getting a tiny bit more healthy and a little bit more sweaty!